dgraph-io/pydgraph/README.md

 `client.query()` uses a read-only transaction to execute the query.

+To create a read-only transaction that executes best-effort queries, call `DgraphClient#txn(read_only=True, best_effort=True)`.
+Best-effort queries are faster than normal queries because they bypass the normal consensus protocol.
+For this same reason, best-effort queries cannot guarantee to return the latest data.
+Best-effort queries are only supported by read-only transactions.

 ### Run a mutation

 `Txn#mutate(mu=Mutation)` runs a mutation.
 It takes in a `Mutation` object,